 Class Description

-John J. Kulczycki received his PhD from Columbia University in East European History, which he taught for over twenty years at UIC.
+John J. Kulczycki received his PhD with distinction from Columbia University in East European History, which he taught for over twenty years at UIC.
 He has published four books and over fifteen scholarly articles based on his research.
-Since retirement, he has continued to work in the field, including teaching at the Newberry in the summer of 2024.

 What to Expect